Bathroom Remodeling in Bryn Mawr, PA

 What a Bryn Mawr stone colonial primary bath really involves

-• Expand the footprint — almost universally by absorbing an adjacent closet, smaller bedroom, or hallway
+- Expand into an adjacent closet, smaller bedroom, or hall

-• Replace the original cast-iron drains and galvanized supply lines — non-negotiable on most Bryn Mawr stone colonials
+- Replace cast-iron drains and galvanized supply — non-negotiable on most Bryn Mawr stone colonials

 Bryn Mawr bathroom costs — why Main Line primary baths run higher